irfanihbro/irfanihbro/README.md

 <br>

-I'm **Irfan Anshari**, a left-handed tech & art enthusiast from Banjarmasin, Indonesia 🇮🇩.
+I'm **Irfan Anshari**, an audiophile, left-handed guitarist and tech & art enthusiast from Banjarmasin, Indonesia 🇮🇩.
 Currently a student majoring in **Computer and Telecommunication Network Engineering** at **SMK Negeri 1 Banjarmasin**. <br><br>

 🧠 **Things I Like:**